master-bry/master-bry/README.md

 # Hi there, 👋 I’m @master-bry.

 Welcome to my GitHub profile!
-I'm a senior Software Engineer at University Of Dodoma with a passion for Android application development, Git & GitHub, DevOps, and web development.
+I'm a senior Software Engineer at the University of Dodoma with a passion for Android application development, Git & GitHub, DevOps, and web development.

 ## 🔧 Technologies & Tools
 ![Java](https://img.shields.io/badge/Java-%23F89820.svg?style=flat&logo=java&logoColor=white)